idea-fasoc/datasheet-scrubber/README.md

 ### Setup instructions

 1. Ensure your machine has the correct python version and all of the python modules required to run through the datasheet scrubber.
-    - Requirements: Anaconda 3 or Python 3.6/3.7 (packages pandas, scipy, matplot, matplotlib, pdfminer.six, pypdf2, request, lxml, tabula-py, sklearn, regex, keras, tensorflow, pdf2image, pillow, pytesseract, numpy, opencv-python, gensim, nltk).
+    - Requirements: Anaconda 3 or Python 3.6/3.7 (packages pandas, scipy, matplot, matplotlib, pdfminer.six, pypdf2, requests, lxml, tabula-py, sklearn, regex, keras, tensorflow, pdf2image, pillow, pytesseract, numpy, opencv-python, gensim, nltk).
 Python versions below 3.6 are not supported.

 1. Ensure you have ssh keys setup for github.
 Instructions for generating and adding ssh keys can be found [here](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).